 OpenTracing is an open and vendor neutral API for tracing which enables users to avoid vendor lock-in when collecting data for analysis to understand distributed application performance.
 It also enables developers of company-unique applications to gather application specific performance data.
 Furthermore framework developers are able to provide tracing functionality in a standard fashion to enable better insights into framework behavior.
 OpenTracing based technologies, like Jaeger, is used by many web-scale companies like Uber, Apple, and Yelp to get deeper visibility into their highly distributed and dynamic applications.

 Collecting OpenTracing traces with the provided API is entirely a manual process.
 The reason developers may choose an API based approach is to have complete control of what is traced to improve the precision of data and add context to the data.
 OpenTracing specific code must be added to the microservice’s code base to collect traces to form a span.
 Conversely, Instana AutoTrace™ is able to collect tracing data automatically for common programming languages, frameworks and (database) connectors.
-Instana seamleassly correlates automatic tracing data with spans provided by the manual OpenTracing approach.
-This saves the developers time and allows them to collect additional exact contextual data, then visualize this information inline with the automatically collected spans.
+Instana seamleassly correlates automatic tracing data from one service with spans provided by the manual OpenTracing approach from other services.

 OpenTracing performance monitoring centers around metrics relevant to its traces in within the environment.
 Instana’s OpenTracing integration natively integrates OpenTracing provided traces with information collected by Instana AutoTrace™.